Here are some practical tips helping you to become well hydrated after training and cycling races:

-It is important to emphasize that weight loss after exercise is mostly due to fluid loss.
+It is important to emphasize that weight loss after exercise is primarily due to fluid loss.

 Rehydration strategies for cyclists

-If your body mass is reduced less than 1kg after exercise then there is no hurry to rehydrate.
+If your body mass is reduced to less than 1kg after exercise, then there is no hurry to rehydrate.
 You’ve probably had enough fuel during training to compensate for sweating.
 So it is also unlikely that this minor fluid loss has any impact on your performance that day.

-If your body mass loss is more than 1kg then you can benefit from having a strategy for rehydration.
-Remember that when you’ve finished a workout you’ll continue to sweat for a while.
+If your body mass loss is more than 1kg, you can benefit from having a strategy for rehydration.
+Remember that when you’ve finished a workout, you’ll continue to sweat for a while.

-Actually you might sweat more immediately after exercise than when you are on your bike.
-To recover from fluid loss it is recommended to consume app.
-150% of your weight loss within the following 2 to 4 hours post-exercise to restore fluid balance.
-The additional fluid volume is to cover up for ongoing sweating and urin loss.
+You might sweat more immediately after exercise than when you are on your bike.
+To recover from the fluid loss, it is recommended to consume app—150% of your weight loss within the following 2 to 4 hours post-exercise to restore fluid balance.
+The additional fluid volume covers up for constant sweating and urine loss.

-If your body mass loss is more than 2kg then it is likely that dehydration may have caused a negative impact on your performance.
-It is also important to do your best to restore your fluid balance so your dehydration won’t have negative influence on your next training session or race.
+If your body mass loss is more than 2kg, then it is likely that dehydration may have hurt your performance.
+It is also essential to do your best to restore your fluid balance so your dehydration won’t negatively influence your next training session or race.

-Be aware that your loss of electrolytes (sodium) is also larger.
-If you have salt crystals on your skin, you should consider salt-rich foods to restore electrolyte balance.
+Be aware that your loss of electrolytes (sodium) is also more significant.
+Therefore, if you have salt crystals on your skin, you should consider salt-rich foods to restore electrolyte balance.

-Please notice that under normal circumstances there is no need to add sodium to your food.
+Please notice that there is no need to add sodium to your food under normal circumstances.
 A traditional Western menu contains much more sodium than you need.